nitindw/Awsome-LLM-Intelligent-systems/README.md

 intents of traffic actors, and decision-making based on visual cues.
-This paper extensively evaluates Talk2BEV on a large number of scene understanding tasks that rely on both the ability to interpret free-form natural language queries and in grounding these queries to the visual context embedded into the language enhanced BEV map.
+This paper extensively evaluates Talk2BEV on a large number of scene understanding tasks that rely on both the ability to interpret free-form natural language queries and grounding these queries to the visual context embedded into the language-enhanced BEV map.
 To enable further research in LVLMs for autonomous driving scenarios, This paper develops and release Talk2BEV-Bench, a benchmark encompassing 1000 human annotated BEV scenarios, with more than 20,000 questions and ground-truth responses from the NuScenes dataset.